craftercms/docs/source/.new-ia/by-role/developer/plugins/build-your-own/blueprint.rst

 ----------

 #.
 Copy your blueprint folder into ``{CRAFTER_HOME}/data/repos/global/blueprints``.
 #.
 Check in your blueprint folder if it contains a ``craftercms-plugin.yaml`` file.
 Add in the file if it does not exist by copying a ``craftercms-plugin.yaml`` file from one of the default blueprints, such as from the folder ``4000_empty``, which contains the empty blueprint and modifying it as needed.
-See :ref:`craftercms-plugin-yaml-file` for details on the file
+See :ref:`newIa-craftercms-plugin-yaml-file` for details on the file
 #.
 Once you do, commit the change to the global repo (``{CRAFTER_HOME}/data/repos/global/``) by using ``git``, and your blueprint will now start appearing when you try to create a new site.

    * Crafter 3 uses a vanilla version of Git, so regular Git commands work as intended.
 To commit your changes so Crafter can see it, head to ``{CRAFTER_HOME}/data/repos/global/blueprints`` and git add your modified files like this